 Patricia Loofbourrow was born in southern California in 1962.
 She began writing poetry in her teen years, and wrote her first

-novel during the 2005 National Novel Writing Month, going on to write
+novel during the 2005 National Novel Writing Month, going on to write well over 100 stories, mostly

-speculative fiction.
 She became a USA Today and NY Times best-selling author in February 2017 with her debut novel The Jacq of Spades as part of the Dark Humanity science fiction and fantasy box set.

 Patricia Loofbourrow grew up on